manishkat/HIT140-GroupAssessment2/README_Indra_Passing_Analysis.md

 ## 2. Data Wrangling

-Player statistics were collected for midfielders and defenders who participated in the FIFA World Cup 2026.
-Relevant variables such as position, minutes played and completed passes were retained.

-Players who played less than 90 minutes were filtered out.
-Completed passes per 90 minutes was then calculated to standardise passing performance across different playing times.
+Here, the players statistics were collected for mid-fielders and defenders who participated in the FIFA world cup 2026.
+Feature selection was applied, for retaining the variables which were relevant for the analysis like position, minutes played and completed passes.
+Players who have the less 90 minutes were filtered out, players who played 90 or greater than 90 minutes were taken, as a part of feature engineering completed passes per 90 minutes was calculated for standardising the passing performance across different playing times.

----

 ## 3. Data Preparation and Sampling